uabrc/uabrc.github.io/docs/data_management/transfer/rclone.md

 ### Usage Concept

-All `rclone` commands follow the same general patterns outlined below.
+All `rclone` commands follow the same general patterns outlined below. `source` is the name of the source remote and `destination` is the name of the `destination` remote.
+Remotes must be [set up](#setting-up-remotes) before using commands.
+To work with local files use the format `:path/to/data` instead of `remote:path/to/data`.
+The colon is necessary to access local files.

 - Single-source commands like `ls`: